jaspector

 Emergency Management: Monday-Friday, 8:00 AM to 12:00 PM and 1:00 PM to 5:00 PM.
 Road and Bridge hours not clearly published.

-Typical inspection sequence: For floodplain permits: application, floodplain determination, any additional submittals, permit determination, inspections for compliance, and certificate of compliance.
+Typical sequence: For floodplain permits: application, floodplain determination, any additional submittals, permit determination, inspections for compliance, and certificate of compliance.
 For OSSF permits: county permit review after design and site materials are submitted.

-Do I need a building permit in unincorporated Frio County, TX?
+01 Do I need a building permit in unincorporated Frio County, TX?

 Permits required for floodplain development (all development within the Frio County Flood Damage Prevention Ordinance area), OSSF/septic systems, underground utilities in county rights-of-way, subdivision activity, and RV/manufactured-home placement.
 No blanket county general building permit program verified for all unincorporated construction.

-How much does a building permit cost in unincorporated Frio County, TX?
+02 How much does a building permit cost in unincorporated Frio County, TX?

+Building permit fees in unincorporated Frio County, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $150 (Residential underground utility); $200 (OSSF residential).
 Fees are calculated as: Flat fees: Residential underground utility $150; OSSF residential $200; OSSF commercial/aerobic $450..

-How do I apply for a building permit in unincorporated Frio County, TX?
+03 How do I apply for a building permit in unincorporated Frio County, TX?

-1. Confirm the parcel is in unincorporated Frio County and not inside Dilley or Pearsall city limits.
+To apply for a building permit in unincorporated Frio County, TX, follow these steps: 1.
+Confirm the parcel is in unincorporated Frio County and not inside Dilley or Pearsall city limits.
 2. Identify the county control that applies: floodplain permits (Emergency Management), OSSF/septic work (Road and Bridge), utility permits in county right-of-way (Road and Bridge), subdivision review (Road and Bridge), or RV/manufactured-home regulations (Road and Bridge).
 3. For OSSF or septic work: assemble engineered design, flood study, legal-description backup, site drawings, site evaluation, and licensed installer information.
 4. For floodplain-regulated work: complete the floodplain development permit application with plans and supporting floodplain documents.
 5. For utility work in county right-of-way: submit the applicable residential or commercial utility permit application.
 6. For subdivision activity: submit the plat or subdivision package under county subdivision regulations.
 7. Submit application materials to the appropriate county department (Road and Bridge or Emergency Management).
 8. Wait for county review and pay required fees.
 No work may start until permit is issued.

-How long does it take to get a building permit in unincorporated Frio County, TX?
+04 How long does it take to get a building permit in unincorporated Frio County, TX?

-How do I schedule a building inspection in unincorporated Frio County, TX?
+05 How do I schedule a building inspection in unincorporated Frio County, TX?

-Inspections can be scheduled via: Frio County Road and Bridge Office, Frio County Emergency Management Office.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Frio County, TX via: Frio County Road and Bridge Office, Frio County Emergency Management Office.